 Use this setting to show a “Remind me Later” button for the tip.
 If clicked, Iridize will launch the tip again for the same user at a later time.
 To define that later time you will need to define Guide Activation Conditions.

 Use this to determine the width of the tip.
-The default tip width was set after multiple testing to accommodate just the right amount of text.
-If you need to change this often - your tips are probably too long.
 This field's value is measured in pixels.

 Use this setting to define the position of the tip in relation to the target element.
 This is similar to the function of [button] in the tip editor.